ngodi/NEWSWEEK/README.md

 # NewsWeek Magazine Clone

-> This project is part of Microverse Training on responsive web design.
-It consists of a clone of the frontend of the Newsweek magazine website, which canbe found [here](https://www.newsweek.com)
+> This project is part of Microverse Training project as a practice of html/css, bootstrap and responsive web design.
+It consists of cloning the frontend of the Newsweek magazine website, which canbe found [here](https://www.newsweek.com)

 ![screenshot](./newsweek.png)